nikoutel/PHPDebugr/README.txt

 PHPDebugr
 =========

-PHPDebugr is a debugging tool for inspecting variables.
+A debugging tool for inspecting variables.

 A quick and effective debugging tool/solution if you do not have access to (or don't want to use) a single-stepping debugger like xdebug.
 Powerful 'var_dump' replacement with logging capabilities and console support.